Bed-sharing and breastfeeding

 First-time parents are often unprepared for the frequency with which their breastfed newborns need to feed, or how long night-time breastfeeding is likely to continue.

-For those committed to breastfeeding, sleeping with their babies becomes one of the means by which mothers cope with frequent night-time feeding and later settling.
+For those committed to breastfeeding, sleeping with their babies becomes one of the means by which mothers cope with frequent night-time feeding.

-Although it is not possible to say that bed-sharing causes women to continue breastfeeding it seems likely that a positive feedback loop exists, and the two behaviours are mutually reinforcing: bed-sharing facilitates frequent feeding which supports milk supply, while breastfeeding introduces oxytocin into the mother’s blood and milk, reducing mothers’ blood pressure (Jonas et al 2008) and inducing sleep for both mother and infant (Stuart-Macadam & Dettwyler 1995; Hrdy 1999).
+Although it is not possible to say that bed-sharing causes women to continue breastfeeding it seems likely that positive feedback exists, and the two behaviours are mutually reinforcing.
+Bed-sharing facilitates frequent feeding which supports milk supply, while breastfeeding increases the oxytocin in the mother’s blood and milk, reducing mothers’ blood pressure (Jonas et al 2008) and inducing sleep for both mother and infant (Stuart-Macadam & Dettwyler 1995; Hrdy 1999).
 Bed-sharing breastfeeding mothers cope more easily with frequent night time feeds, getting more sleep and continuing to breastfeed for longer.
-McKenna and Gettler (2014) have termed the combination of bed-sharing and night-time feeding 'Breast-sleeping’.
+McKenna and Gettler (2014) have termed the combination of bed-sharing and night-time feeding ‘breast-sleeping’.

-Bed-sharing inherently puts mothers and babies in close body contact; a condition which anthropologists and others consider to be the evolutionary ‘norm’ for human infants - click here for more information.
-Bed-sharing has a number of benefits, as identified by researchers, or as perceived by parents who choose to bed-share.
-The flip-side of these factors can be viewed as the risks or drawbacks associated with cot sleeping.
+Bed-sharing inherently puts mothers and babies in close body contact; a condition which anthropologists and others consider to be the evolutionary ‘norm’ for human infants (more information here).
+Bed-sharing has numerous benefits identified by researchers, and by parents who choose to bed-share (Ball 2002, Ward 2015, Mileva-Seitz et al 2017, Barry & McKenna 2022).
+The flip-side of these factors are the risks or drawbacks associated with separate mother-baby sleeping.

-It is important that parents are made aware of how their individual circumstances affect risk; the magnitude of their personal risk-related behaviours, and how these may change from night-to-night.
-Parents should also know about the risks and consequences of alternate infant sleep locations, some of which can be more hazardous than bed-sharing, and are given the tools to arrive at an informed decision about whether or not to bed-share with their infant at any given time.
+It is vital that health professionals inform parents of how their individual circumstances affect risk, the magnitude of their personal risk-related behaviours, and how these may change from night-to-night.
+Parents also need to know about the risks and consequences of alternate infant sleep locations, some of which (such as sofas and recliners) can be more hazardous than bed-sharing.
+Warn parents that they might sometimes fall asleep with their baby in hazardous ways without meaning to, and should plan ahead to ensure they understand and can use the safest options available to them.
+Offer all parents the tools to arrive at an informed decision about whether or not to bed-share with their infant at any given time.